 - Granite Street Center

-- The Granite Street Center serves children in the City of Harrisburg and offers part-day/school year services for children ages 3-5.
+- The Granite Street Center serves children in the City of Harrisburg and offers half-day preschool for children ages 3–5 during the school year.
 Programs are specialized for families experiencing incarceration.
 The participating families receive two home visits and two parent-teacher conferences.

 - The maximum class size is thirteen children.